smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 Singularity definition files,  can be used as the target when building a container.
 Using the Docker equivalence, these would be the Dockerfile's we use to build an image.

-Here you can see an example of a definition file:
+Here you can see an example of a definition file `lolcow.def`:

 ```
 Bootstrap: docker